PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 _Principle Investigator_: Dr. Theodore Satterthwaite

 _Project/Grant Number_: This is the funding nickname for project/Sponsor.
-Please ask Ted what fund to use.
+Please ask Ted what fund to use on the #concur channel.

 _Funding Source_: This is a 26 digit budget code.
-Lia has these.
+Lia has these, ask on the #concur channel.

 _Description of Expense_: Brief description including how the expense was paid for and to which vendor. (ex.
 To reimburse Dr. Satterthwaite for monthly subscription to CircleCI vendor for data management)